Southport F.C.: Non-League football: from 1978

 After several seasons with South Liverpool, Brian Kettle was appointed manager and was instrumental in one of the most successful periods.
 Kettle had a difficult task from the off, his first season in charge saw him start with only three players Andy Johnston, Stuart Bimson and club captain Rob Sturgeon.
-After a poor start to the season which saw the club in the relegation places until mid-October after bringing in several new players such as Ossie Smith, Bob Howard, Steve Whitehall, Steve Holden, Peter Wright, Alan McDonald, the returning Ian Baines and for the third time Tony Quinn they finished the season in a very respectable seventh place in the Northern Premier League, albeit 38 points off the champions Colne Dynamoes who were not accepted for promotion and ultimately folded.
+After a poor start to the season which saw the club in the relegation places until mid-October after bringing in several new players such as Ossie Smith, Bob Howard, Steve Whitehall, Steve Holden, Peter Wright, Alan McDonald, the returning Ian Baines and for the third time Tony Quinn they finished the season in a seventh place in the Northern Premier League, albeit 38 points off the champions Colne Dynamoes who were not accepted for promotion and ultimately folded.

-For the 1990–91 season, very little changed and was a very exciting season for the club.
-The free-scoring prowess of Holden and Whitehall saw the club reach 100 league goals in March and four semi-final appearances, losing only one.
-Ultimately due to the cup runs, the league performance suffered and they only managed to finish 5th in the league.
-However, there was now renewed optimism in the town.
+In the 1990–91 season, the club reached 100 league goals in March and four semi-final appearances, losing only one.
+Ultimately due to the cup runs, the league performance suffered and they finished 5th in the league.

 The 1991–92 season started dreadfully for the club due to the loss of key personnel in the summer.
 Holden and Whitehall both left within weeks, the latter going for a club record £25,000 to Rochdale.
 Kettle had to rebuild once again, but it didn't go to plan straightaway.
-The club were bottom of the table till September, only managing to win their first game at the start of October.
-After a series of good runs, they managed to claw their way up the table to once again finish seventh.
+The club only managed to win their first game at the start of October.
+After a series of good runs, they managed to once again finish seventh.